 Jake Leckie, known for his “polyphonic openness to anything and everything,” is a bi-coastal bassist who has toured with Eli "Paperboy" Reed, Sixto "Sugarman" Rodriguez, and Cat Toren's “Human Kind.”
-This “Jazz Bass Wizard” has played the top venues and festivals internationally, including The Blue Note, The Blue Whale, The Apollo Theatre, Meyerhoff Symphony Hall, The Newport Jazz Festival, The Montreal Jazz Festival, and The Havana Jazz Festival.
-Embracing a wide variety of music from around the world, he has shared the stage or the studio with Yo-Yo Ma, Marc Ribot, Matthew Whittaker, Alexis Morrast, Jane Monheit, Nick Mancini, Danny Janklow, The Harlem Gospel Travelers, The Pacific Mambo Orchestra, Cesar Orozco, The Cris Jacobs Band, Lyn Taitt, Warren Wolf, Ran Blake, Matana Roberts, Ursula Rucker, Susan Alcorn, Christopher McBride and the Whole Proof, and The String Orchestra of Brooklyn.
+This “Jazz Bass Wizard” has played the top venues and festivals internationally, including The Blue Note, The Blue Whale, The Apollo Theatre, Meyerhoff Symphony Hall, Newport, Montreal, Washington DC, and Havana Jazz Festivals.
+Embracing a wide variety of music from around the world, he has shared the stage or the studio with Yo-Yo Ma, Marc Ribot, Matthew Whittaker, Jane Monheit, Nick Mancini, The Harlem Gospel Travelers, The Pacific Mambo Orchestra, Cesar Orozco, The Cris Jacobs Band, Lyn Taitt, Warren Wolf, Ran Blake, Matana Roberts, Ursula Rucker, Susan Alcorn, Christopher McBride and the Whole Proof, and The String Orchestra of Brooklyn.
 He released his debut album "The Abode" in January of 2019 to critical acclaim, including a 4.5/5 star review in All About Jazz.
-His compositions have been featured in the Baltimore Museum of Art, the documentary Off in the Far Away Somewhere: Georgia O’Keeffe’s Hawaii, and the absurdist dance comedy film Snowy Bing Bongs.
-He was born in Boston, MA, and studied with John Lockwood, and Michael Formanek.
-Via Brookline, Barcelona, Banff, Montreal, Baltimore, San Francisco, and Brooklyn, Jake currently resides in Los Angeles and moonlights as an audio-engineer and composer for film.
+His compositions have been featured in several museums, films, and advertisements.
+He was born in Boston, MA, and studied with John Lockwood and Michael Formanek.
+Via Brookline, Barcelona, Banff, Montreal, Baltimore, San Francisco, and Brooklyn, Jake currently resides in Los Angeles and daylights as an audio-engineer and composer for film.

 "With equal aplomb, he can lead the band through swinging and furious Mingus covers or original compositions.
 His own solos are technical and intricate, but they're also full of soul."